COUCHBASE MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Purpose of this Statement

-This statement is made on behalf of Couchbase, Inc. and its subsidiaries (collectively, “Couchbase”) pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015.
+This statement is made by Couchbase, Inc. and its subsidiary Couchbase Limited (collectively, "Couchbase") pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015.

-Specifically, Couchbase is strongly opposed to slavery and human trafficking and will not knowingly support or conduct business with any organization involved in such activities and ensures that its employees and suppliers across the globe follow all applicable laws and regulations, including the UK Modern Slavery Act.
+Specifically, Couchbase is strongly opposed to slavery and human trafficking and will not knowingly support or conduct business with any organization involved in such activities.
+Couchbase strives to ensure that its employees and suppliers across the globe follow applicable laws and regulations, including the UK Modern Slavery Act.

 Business Activities and Organization

 Couchbase is headquartered in Santa Clara, California.
-We are a global organization with offices in London, Manchester, Paris, Bangalore and San Francisco and we work as one team.
-More information about our offices can be found at www.couchbase.com.
+We are a global organization with subsidiaries in the United Kingdom, France, Germany, Israel, India and Japan.
+More information about us can be found at www.couchbase.com.

-Couchbase is a software company that develops and licenses a NoSQL database.
-Couchbase successfully provides products and services to companies ranging from small businesses to global enterprises across every industry.
+Couchbase is an award-winning software company that develops and licenses an enterprise-class NoSQL multicloud-to-edge database, delivering versatility, performance, scalability, and financial value across cloud, on-premises, hybrid, distributed cloud, and edge computing deployments.
+Couchbase successfully provides products and services to companies operating business-critical applications, ranging from small businesses to global enterprises across every industry.

-Couchbase ensures that the highest level of integrity is maintained throughout all areas of its business by promoting the Couchbase Values:
+Couchbase fosters the highest level of integrity throughout all areas of its business by promoting the Couchbase Values: